ankush/ankush.dev/content/posts/race-condition-strikes-back.md

 ### Revisiting the same bug, two years later

 We use the old-school synchronous request-response model.
-Everything specific to the request lives in the execution stack of the request handler function OR in convenient global [context-aware variables](https://werkzeug.palletsprojects.com/en/stable/local/) like `frappe.db` which uses `LocalProxy` to magically return request specific version database connection.
+Everything specific to the request lives in the execution stack of the request handler function OR in convenient global [context-aware variables](https://werkzeug.palletsprojects.com/en/stable/local/) like `frappe.db` which uses `LocalProxy` to magically return request specific database connection.
 It's like "thread locals" but instead "local" to a particular request.
 So it should not be very hard to safely use multi-threaded workers.

 A few days ago I again started working on getting our codebase ready for multi-threaded deployments.
 Multi-threaded deployments are more memory efficient for us, by a factor of ~2x-4x.
 So the toil of dealing with these problems is worth it.